 The fact is that everyone is afraid.
 We all have fears of different kinds, small and large, hidden and exposed.
 Mark Twain said, “Courage is not lack of fear, but control of fear, mastery of fear.”
-In a crunch time, you must draw on your courage to make hard choices and decision and to do the things necessary to ensure the survival and well-being of the people and the organization that depend on you.
+In crunch time, you must draw on your courage to make hard choices and decisions and to do the things necessary to ensure the survival and well-being of the people and the organization that depends on you.

 The worst effect of the fear of failure is that it can cause paralysis.
 People go into a state of emotional shock, like a deer caught in the headlights.
 They freeze up.
 The fear of failure can cause even strong people to become indecisive and irresolute.

 Do the Thing You Fear

 Ralph Waldo Emerson once wrote, “If you would become a success, you must resolve to confront your fears.
 If you do the things you fear, the death of fear is certain.”

 You develop courage in yourself by facing your fears and doing the things that you are most afraid to do.
 In business, the greatest fear (after the fears of firing someone or being fired and financial loss or bankruptcy) is the fear of confrontation.
 Many people are afraid to make hard choices and deal with people in a clear, unequivocal, and straightforward way.
 They fear angry responses, argument, and conflict.
 This inability to confront people both inside and outside of the business can often be fatal to the enterprise.